mkmgh/meetingplanner-frontend/README.md

 - All the APIs and Events are well documented using npm module apiDoc

 * [APIDOC](http://meetingplannerapp-api-doc.emayurm.in.net/) - APIDOC of Meeting Planner backend
-* [EventDoc](http://meetingplannerapp-event-doc.emayurm.in.net/) - EventDoc of Meeting Planner Application backend
+* [EventDoc](http://meetingplannerapp-event-doc.emayurm.in.net/) - EventDoc of Meeting Planner Application.

 ## Built With